revmag/hugo-paper/content/posts/Signoz for dummies: Sending K8s data to Signoz cloud.md

 > What is Kubectl <br>
-→Kubernetes CLI, which facilitates running commands against your Kubernetes cluster.
+Kubernetes CLI, which facilitates running commands against your Kubernetes cluster.
 >

 And then we get list of all pods here, by running: